Fetch Rewards Review 2023: Earn Gift Cards for Grocery Shopping

 The Fetch Rewards app started in 2013 and its corporate headquarters is in Madison, Wisconsin.
 Regional offices are in Chicago, New York, and San Francisco.
 According to Fetch Rewards, over 281 million receipts have been scanned so far.

-For transparency, Fetch Rewards has a “D+” Better Business Bureau rating based on 20 customer ratings.
+For full transparency, Fetch Rewards has a “D+” Better Business Bureau rating based on 20 customer ratings.
 Some customer complaints report trouble receiving Amazon gift cards and changing their Amazon login info due to a potential account hack.
 Others report unexpected account closures or difficulties using the mobile app.

 If you have trouble using Fetch, send an email to [email protected] to submit a ticket.